happyvictor008/Higher-Order-Implicit-Fairing-Networks-for-3D-Human-Pose-Estimation/README.md

 ## Quickstart

 This repository is build upon Python v3.7 and Pytorch v1.3.1 on Anaconda.
-All experiments are conducted on a single NVIDIA RTX 2070i GPU.
+All experiments are conducted on a single NVIDIA RTX 2070 Super GPU.
 See [`requirements.txt`](requirements.txt) for other dependencies.
 We recommend installing Python v3.7 from [Anaconda](https://www.anaconda.com/) and installing Pytorch (>= 1.3.1) following guide on the [official instructions](https://pytorch.org/) according to your specific CUDA version.
 Then you can install dependencies with the following commands.

 ```
 git clone https://github.com/happyvictor008/HIgh-order-GCNII.git